TehPirat3/public-amazon-crawler/readme.md

  * primary_img *(the URL to the full-size primary product image)*
  * crawl_time *(the timestamp of when the crawl began)*

+The fields that are stored for each product from product page are the following:
+ * Item id *(Unique for each item in Amazon)*
+ * Shipping Message
+ * Item Features
+ * Item Color
+ * Seller Name
+ * Item Input Id
+ * Item attributes
+ * Shipping Price
+ * Item Title
+ * Seller Id *(Id of a seller found in Amazon)*
+ * Related products' asins
+ * Store Name
+ * Deal of the day *(True or False flag)*
+ * Item Specific information
+ * Price
+ * Brand
+ * Response Received *(Time when request was received)*
+ * Proxy *(Proxy ip address)*
+ * Categories *(Categories under which item is located)*
+ * Manufacturer
+ * Images *(All images of product)*
+ * Start Request *(Time when the request was sent)
+ * Get variations *(Item attribute variations)*
+ * URL
+ * Before Deal Price *(Applicable if the item's price is discounted, otherwise returns 'None')*
+ * Category Id *(Subcategory id)*
+ * Order min qty *(Minimum quantity to order the item)*

 ## How it Works
-You begin the crawler for the first time by running:

-    python crawler.py start
+    python crawler.py

-This runs a function that looks at all of the category URLs stored in the `start-urls.txt` file, and then explodes those out into hundreds of subcategory URLs it finds on the category pages.
+This runs a function that crawls subcategories of a category URLs stored in the `start-urls.txt` file.
 Each of these subcategory URLs is placed in the redis queue that holds the frontier listing URLs to be crawled.

-Then the program spins up the number of threads defined in `settings.max_threads` and each one of those threads pops a listing URL from the queue, makes a request to it and then stores the (usually) 10-12 products it finds on the listing page.
-It also looks for the "next page" URL and puts that in the queue.
+Then the program takes number of threads defined in `settings.max_threads` and each one of those threads pops a listing URL from the queue, makes a request to it and then stores the products found on the listing page.
+Also takes the "next page" URL and puts that in the queue.

-### Restarting the crawler
-If you're restarting the crawler and don't want it to go back to the beginning, you can simply run it with

-    python crawler.py

-This will skip the step of populating the URL queue with subcategory links, and assumes that there are already URLs stored in redis from a previous instance of the crawler.

-This is convenient for making updates to crawler or parsing logic that only affect a few pages, without going back to the beginning and redoing all of your previous crawling work.

-### Piping Output to a Logfile
-If you'd like to redirect the logging output into a logfile for later analysis, run the crawler with:

-    python crawler.py [start] > /var/log/crawler.log

 ## Known Limitations
-Amazon uses many different styles of markup depending on the category and product type.
-This crawler focused mostly on the "Music, Movies & Games" category as well as the "Sports & Outdoors" category.
+Amazon uses different styles of markup depending on the category and product type, thus some category items can not be found using the lookup in extractors.

-The extractors for finding product listings and their details will likely need to be changed to crawl different categories, or as the site's markup changes over time.
+Proxy servers are public which sometimes slows down the requests.

+Received HTML is checked and if it misses crucial information request is retried for number of times defined in `sys.setrecursionlimit` argument.